jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/SUJ.rst

    potentiometer connectors (J4, J5 and J6) as well as power
  * For the PSM3: use both LVDS connectors and 4 potentiometer connectors (J4, J5, J6 and J7) as well as power
- * For the 5th dESSJ: there is no LVDS but you need to connect the "z axis only" to the potentiometer cable from the SUJ column.
+ * For the 5th dESSJ: there is no LVDS, but you need to connect the "z axis only" to the potentiometer cable from the SUJ column.
 The board must be powered using a micro USB connected to the Arduino board on the dESSJ.
 We don't manufacture an enclosure for the 5th